miklevin/MikeLev.in/_posts/2025-07-05-cli-contract-future-proof-ai-framework.md

 TCP/IP stack that powered the Internet accelerated the spread of the Unix virus.
-Then Minix came out for education and Linus copied it in megalithic form and now both Minix and Linux are on most modern hardware though you wouldn't know it — Minix hidden as it is, and Linux still a `wsl --install` away in most cased.
+Then Minix came out for education and Linus copied it in megalithic form and now both Minix and Linux are on most modern hardware though you wouldn't know it — Minix hidden as it is, and Linux still a `wsl --install` away in most cases.
 But still, the writing's on the wall and it says \*nix won.
 Windows zero.

 ## Choosing Your Giant: The Stability of Infrastructure-as-Code